kkangmj/common-crawl-download/README.md

 in class `org.dstadler.commoncrawl.index.DownloadURLIndex`, this way you can also re-start a download that was interrupted before.

-### Adjust which commoncrawl-index is fetched

-CommonCrawl periodically runs crawls and publishes them.
-You can switch to newer crawls by adjusting the constant `CURRENT_CRAWL` in [DownloadURLIndex.java](src/main/java/org/dstadler/commoncrawl/index/DownloadURLIndex.java#L32) to the proper `<year>-<week>` number of the newer crawl.

-See https://commoncrawl.org/connect/blog/ for announcemnts of the latest crawls.

 ### Ideas

 * Old Index: By adding a new implementation of `BlockProcesser` (likely re-using existing stuff by deriving from one of the